IanVS/eslint-nibble/README.md

 ![eslint-stats-screenshot](docs/eslint-stats-screenshot.png)

 Select one of the rules by arrowing up/down and pressing `enter`.
-If the rule is able to be automatically fixed by ESLint, you will be asked if you'd like ESLint to attempt to make fixes for that rule.
+If the rule can be fixed automatically, ESLint will ask if you'd like it to attempt perform fixes for you.
 If there are lint warnings, you will also be asked whether you want those to be auto-fixed.

 <img src="docs/autofix-applied.png" width="500px"/>